-The IPv4 address for VLAN 1 on this switch is set to 192.168.2.10 by default.
+An IPv4 address for this switch is obtained via DHCP by default for VLAN 1.
 You may also need to a establish an IPv4 or IPv6 default gateway between this device and management stations that exist on another network segment.

-Table 166: IP Interface Commands
+Table 135: IP Interface Commands

-Command Group Function IPv4 Interface Configures an IPv4 address for the switch IPv6 Interface Configures an IPv6 address for the switch ND Snooping Maintains IPv6 prefix table and user address binding table which can be used for stateless address auto-configuration or for address filtering by IPv6 Source Guard
+Command Group Function IPv4 Interface Configures an IPv4 address for the switch IPv6 Interface Configures an IPv6 address for the switch